 As the tree on the right suggests, we can efficiently measure the current skill levels of every member of your organization.
 Once high-potential (or struggling) individuals have been detected, we can conduct a deeper analysis that will help you determine next steps.

 All employees in management or leadership positions, whether or not they show high potential for advancement, can build leadership skill.
-And organizations with more skilled leaders—at every level—are far more likely to adapt and thrive, especialy in today's rapidly changing, complex world.
+And organizations with more skilled leaders—at every level—are far more likely to adapt and thrive, especially in today's rapidly changing, complex world.
 Working together with our Certified Coaches and Consultants, we can...

 The figure below shows the developmental progress made by Jacob, who in 2014 was promoted into a high demand mid-level management position.
-Jacob initially struggled with the .
-Jacob's initial scores on the LDMA (our leadership decision making assessment), showed that his decision making skills were't quite up to the complexity demands of this new position (determined with a Role Complexity Analysis).
+Jacob's initial scores on the LDMA (our leadership decision-making assessment), showed that his decision-making skills were't quite up to the complexity demands of this new position (determined with a Role Complexity Analysis).
 Since then, Jacob has taken the LDMA, once each year.
 The vertical axis shows the Lectical Scale (our developmental scale).

 Each time Jacob has taken the LDMA, he has received a debrief and has worked with his mentor to create a development plan, including daily practices designed to incrementally develop targeted skills.
 Jacob met the complexity demands of his role in 2015, but he didn't stop there.
 With his mentor's support, he set new learning goals each year.
 For example, in 2016, Jacob and his mentor targeted collaborative capacity with several facilitation practices.
 This effort seems to have been rewarded with considerable growth between 2016 and 2017.

 Jacob's growth during this period is excellent, given his starting point.
 He's on target to have several of the skills required for good decision-making in an upper-level position by 2019-2020.
 Without Lectica, managers like Jacob, despite having the capacity to grow, are likely to exhibit negligible development.
 By pinpointing learning needs and embedding learning in workplace activities, we catalyze development.